shrutijha04/Microsoft_Teams_Clone/README.md

   2.6 Leave button to leave the room and go to home page.<br/>
   2.7 Share Chat Room Link button to copy room link to clipboard- to share with others.<br/>

+## Implementing the ADAPT Feature in the App
+The app provides the option to start a video call meeting when inside a chat room. <br/>
+The chat room has 'Launch Meeting' button the sidebar which can be clicked and a new meeting opens in a new tab.
+The meeting link is shared in the chat.<br/>
+Participants can join the video meeting, chat inside the meeting, and then leave the meeting to continue their conversation the chat room again.